TOP POPES' QUOTES ABOUT HUMAN DIGNITY

 "In the economic and social realms… the dignity and complete vocation of the human person and the welfare of society as a whole are to be respected and promoted.
 For man is the source, the centre, and the purpose of all economic and social life.”

-10. Our Intimate Link With God Is The Reason For Our Human Dignity
+10. Our Intimate Connection With God Is The Reason For Our Human Dignity

 "The root reason for human dignity lies in man's call to communion with God.
 From the very circumstance of his origin man is already invited to converse with God.
 For man would not exist were he not created by Gods love and constantly preserved by it; and he cannot live fully according to truth unless he freely acknowledges that love and devotes himself to His Creator.
 Still, many of our contemporaries have never recognised this intimate and vital link with God, or have explicitly rejected it."